karpathy/neuraltalk/Readme.md

 ## Pretrained model

-Some pretrained models can be found [here](http://cs.stanford.edu/people/karpathy/deepimagesent/) (coming soon).
-The slightly hairy part is that if you wish to apply it to some arbitrary new image you have to first extract the VGG features with Caffe.
-I think there is opportunity for giving all of it as a single nice function that uses the Python wrapper to get the features and then runs the pretrained sentence model.
+Some pretrained models can be found in the [NeuralTalk Model Zoo](http://cs.stanford.edu/people/karpathy/neuraltalk/).
+The slightly hairy part is that if you wish to apply these models to some arbitrary new image (one not from Flickr8k/30k/COCO) you have to first extract the CNN features.
+I use the 16-layer [VGG network](http://www.robots.ox.ac.uk/~vgg/research/very_deep/) from Simonyan and Zisserman, because the model is beautiful, powerful and available with [Caffe](http://caffe.berkeleyvision.org/).
+There is opportunity for putting the preprocessing and inference into a single nice function that uses the Python wrapper to get the features and then runs the pretrained sentence model.
 I might add this in the future.

 ## Using your own data